eggheadio/eggheadio-course-notes/construct-sturdy-uis-with-xstate/notes/01-introducing-construct-sturdy-uis-with-xstate.md

 - State machines encourage planning out your component before you create it.
   - Planned code is better code.
 - State machines are an old idea and this means that it has been battletested.
-- Xstate provides a browser visualizer in which we can insert our coud and it will create diagrams.
+- Xstate provides a browser visualizer in which we can insert our code and it will create diagrams.
 This helps communicate the idea better.

 ```
 In this course we will build an app that challenges us to match a starwars character to their home world